nunocalaim/nunocalaim.github.io/_posts/2021-02-05-cellular-automata.md

 Here we study how individual agents with local information can collectively perform a global task.

-Consider this simple example: you are a single pixel in an 1080p picture of a leopard, you know your color, intensity and let's assume you can also see the same information about your immediate neighbours (picture the 3x3 neighborhood of pixels centered around you).
+Consider this simple example: you are a single pixel in an 1080p picture of a leopard, you know your color, intensity and let's assume you can also see the same information about your immediate neighbours (the 3x3 neighborhood of pixels centered around you shown in the image below).

-{% comment %}
-Might you have an include in your theme?
-Why not try it here!
-{% include my-themes-great-include.html %}
-{% endcomment %}

 ![A 1080p image of a leopard with zoom on a subset of its pixels](/assets/img/leopard-zoom.jpg "A 1080p image of a leopard with zoom on a subset of its pixels")
 <!-- <span>Photo by <a href="https://unsplash.com/@esu?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Adaivorukamuthan</a> on <a href="https://unsplash.com/s/photos/leopard?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></span> -->

 Based only on this local information, could you ever find out that you are part of a bigger leopard image?
 Certainly not!
 After all, that particular local information could be part of a cat's picture, a scarf, or even something else completely different.

-But what if all the pixels can get together and devise a clever strategy to communicate with each other to reach consensus on what the full image is all about?
+But what if all the pixels could get together and devise a clever strategy to communicate with each other to reach consensus on what the full image is all about?
 Is there even such a communication strategy?

-Instead of designing ourselves this strategy we allow it to be automatically learned with the tools of deep learning.
+In this project, instead of designing ourselves this strategy, we allow it to be automatically learned with the tools of deep learning.

 But first, it's worthwile explaining what are Cellular Automata.